 - CBD oils currently sold as nutritional supplements in the UK are not considered CBPMs

-- Cannabis-based medicines may not be smoked as smoking cannabis makes it a Schedule 1 drug
+- Cannabis-based medicines may not be smoked as smoking weed makes it a Schedule 1 drug

 All medical cannabis and medical cannabis products are considered unlicensed drugs, also known as specials.
-This is because they have not gone through the gold standard three-stage clinical trials necessary to prove correct dosage, efficacy, and safety of the licensed medication.
+This is because they have not gone through the gold standard three-stage clinical trials necessary to prove the correct dosage, efficacy, and safety of the licensed medication.
 As a result, CBPMs can never be prescribed as a first-line drug, and are only considered after all existing licensed options and off label medication (licensed drugs approved for other conditions) have been exhausted.

 This is not the case for already approved cannabis-based drugs such as Sativex.
 Although the National Institute for Health and Care Excellence (NICE) has ruled that Sativex is not cost-effective and is therefore not available on the NHS as a treatment for pain and spasticity in multiple sclerosis.